The Second Coming of Dennis Smith Jr.

 In William C. Rhoden’s Forty Million Dollar Slaves: The Rise, Fall, and Redemption of the Black Athlete, the Black intellectual speaks deeply and plainly on the “conveyor belt” system which exists, systemically, within professional sports.
 Smith was a victim of this system, which funneled him from first a five-star recruit to ACC Rookie of the Year with N.C.
 State to a much-herald lottery pick.

-But Smith had the bad luck of playing with two of the most dysfunctional NBA franchises, the Dallas Mavericks and New York Knicks.
+But Smith had the bad luck of playing with two of the most dysfunctional NBA franchises, the Dallas Mavericks, and the New York Knicks.
 Those four seasons with those two teams almost destroyed Smith’s career.
 He has hinted at the elite level of basketball malfeasance that existed in Dallas and any casual observer to see how much ex-Knicks head coach David Fizdale had no fucking idea what he was doing.
 This comeback makes his current season such an anomaly.
-Smith has been able to refurbish his image in the worst-run franchise in the league in Micheal Jordan’s Hornets.
+Smith has been able to refurbish his image in the worst-run franchise in the league in Michael Jordan’s Hornets.
 He is currently averaging 12 PPG, 4 RPG, and 6 APG while shooting 54 percent from three, with a 53 percent effective field goal percentage.

 No one is more surprised than Smith, who was prepared to try to make an NFL team if his basketball days appeared over.
-“I told my previous agent, ‘I’m not going overseas,’” Smith said to the New York Daily News’ Stefan Bondy.
+“I told my previous agent, ‘I’m not going overseas,’” Smith said to Stefan Bondy of the New York Daily News.
 “If shit don’t work out, I’m just going to the NFL.
 And I was dead-ass serious.
 I put on hella weight.
 I was gonna try.”

-With the legal issues around Miles Bridges and James Bouknight, the bloated contracts of broken players like Gordon Hayward and Terry Rozier, Smith has found his role.
+With the legal issues around Miles Bridges and James Bouknight, and the bloated contracts of broken players like Gordon Hayward and Terry Rozier, Smith has found his role.
 Early-season injuries to LaMelo Ball and Rozier opened the door to Smith starting.

 When he arrived in Dallas, he joined a franchise on the brink of poverty, well past Dirk Nowitzki’s prime years, but still deeply entrenched in GM Donnie Nelson’s incompetence and then head coach Rick Carlisle’s rigid arrogance.
 Carlisle famously feuded with former Maverick point guards Jason Kidd, Rajon Rondo, and even Luka Dončić before resigning abruptly in 2021.

 Smith was an anomaly in Dallas.
-He was the franchise’s first top ten pick since Robert “Tractor” Traylor, who was traded on Draft night for Nowitzki.
+He was the franchise’s first top-ten pick since Robert “Tractor” Traylor, who was traded on Draft night for Nowitzki.
 That it took this long for the Mavs to pick this high is a testament to the team’s continued winning around Dirk.
 But Smith was joining the roster dismantled from its 2011 championship.
 Then, the team consisted of bums and the 39-year-old Nowitzki.
 Smith had a great rookie season, 15.2 PPG, 3.8 RPG, 5.2 APG, and a steal per game.
 He was named to the All-Rookie Team.

 His output led to little winning, as the Mavs finished 24-58.
 But all that losing helped the Mavericks acquire some draft positioning to trade up for the European prospect, Dončić, in a draft day deal with the Atlanta Hawks.
 According to an ESPN report by Tim MacMahon, Smith and Dončić lived in the same apartment building and played video games together.
 DSJ immediately took to Dončić, showing the Slovenian around the city, sharing the media day stage, and appearing side-by-side on local billboards.